American Legion vexed by Richfield's moratorium on development

 Richfield has placed a moratorium on development of an area that includes property owned by the local American Legion so officials can study the feasibility of building a community center there.

-But American Legion Post 435 — which has the largest membership in Minnesota — is balking at the pause, saying it limits their ability to move forward in selling the parcel, which could affect the sale price and ultimately the post's viability.
+But American Legion Post 435 — which has the largest membership in Minnesota — is balking at the pause, saying it limits the group's ability to move forward in selling the parcel, which could affect the sale price and ultimately the post's viability.

 "This has been a frustrating process," said Adam Seamans, commander of Post 435.
 "It almost sounded like [the city] forgot who the property belonged to."